juliancwirko/elrond-nft-minting-platform-poc/README.md

 1. Create your wallet address using the devnet.
 You can do this here: [devnet-wallet.elrond.com](https://devnet-wallet.elrond.com/)
 2. You would also need some xEGLD.
 Go to the [Elrond Devnet Faucet](https://r3d4.fr/elrond/devnet) (I guess not an official tool, but it works well).
 You can also use an official one accessible from the devnet web wallet.
-3. With wallet address and some xEGLD you can start playing with Elven Tools
+3. With wallet address and some xEGLD you can start playing with Elrond NFT Minting Platform POC
 4. Unlock it using web wallet json file and password or Maiar browser extension.
 5. Then you can start creating NFTs.